GaryHostt/Oracle_Integration/Intro.md

 [PDF form of documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/file-server/using-file-server-oracle-integration-generation-2.pdf)

-The file server does not cost any extra money.
+The file server **does not cost any extra money**.
 If you use it in integrations, it will count towards your billable messages.

 ### Configuration